-Quincy Davis was born in 1977 in Grand Rapids, MI, into a musical family.
-Davis began his formal music study during his 11th grade year at a private arts high school called Interlochen Arts Academy (IAA).
+His formal musical studies began during his 11th grade year at Interlochen Arts Academy (IAA).
 There he studied classical percussion as well as trap-set drumming.
-IAA is where he received his first experience playing jazz in a group setting.
-IAA proved to be an important contribution to Davis's future successes.
+IAA is where he received his first experience playing with a jazz band.
+IAA proved to be an important contribution to Davis’ future successes.

 Web page: www.quincydavis.com